folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     message <- Channel.receive channel
 ```
 *This snippet uses Haskell's do-notation. the `<-` is used to bind the result of an effectful
-computation - like receiveing from a channel.
+computation - like receiving from a channel.
 See also Appendix \ref{do-notation}*

 No value will ever be sent on the channel, so the receive blocks forever: it cannot make any progress.